MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Under **Basics**, do the following:
     - **Project details**:
         - **Subscription**: Select the Azure subscription in which you want to place the SCOM managed instance.
         - **Resource group**: Select the resource group in which you want to place the SCOM managed instance.
 If you don't have a resource group, select **Create new** to create a new resource group, and then place the instance.
-We recommend that you have a new resource group exclusively for Azure Monitor SCOM Managed Instance.
+We recommend that you have a new resource group exclusively for SCOM Managed Instance (preview).

         :::image type="Project details" source="media/create-operations-manager-managed-instance/project-details.png" alt-text="Screenshot that shows project details for creating a SCOM managed instance.":::